mliu0506/word-guess-game/README.md

 Pokemon Guess Word is using HTML5, CSS3, Bootstrap 4 and JavaScript.

-This appliaction is support Mobile, ipad, and PC version.
+This appliaction is support different screen size.
+For example, iphone, ipad, and PC version.

 Guess the Pokemon Character Name.
 Use Key events to listen for the letters that the player will type.